 P. O. Box 492

 Belmopan City, Belize

-Social activities will vary depending on where you are located.
-They might include taking part in local festivities, sporting events, dances, or town fairs.
-Some Volunteers visit nearby Volunteers on weekends or plan visits to the world’s second-largest barrier reef.
-The country also offers Mayan ruins and wildlife reserves to explore.
-In spite of these attractions, Peace Corps/Belize encourages Volunteers to spend as much time as they can at their sites to accomplish the Peace Corps’ Second Goal: helping promote a better understanding of Americans on the part of the people served.
+Social activities will vary depending on the community you live in.
+Generally there are local festivities, sporting events, dances, or town fairs.
+The country also has Mayan temples and wildlife reserves to explore.
+In spite of these attractions, Peace Corps Belize encourages Volunteers to spend as much time as they can in their sites to accomplish the Peace Corps’ Second Goal: helping promote a better understanding of Americans on the part of the people served.